Green-Elk/kajgps/md/code_guidelines.md

 * The excuse in some cases is “**do your own visualisation layer**”; for UIs, there are widgets in particular for dates and times, where the text output isn’t used at all
-* Decimal points (as opposed to commas) only used with miles, not km
+* Decimal points (as opposed to commas) only used once miles are implemented, whereas km use decimal commas
 * No usage of mdy dates
 * No usage of 12h clock
 * No usage of knots